Commercial (CDL) DWI

 CDL ARREST & PENALTIES

 Truck drivers with a CDL are subject to different standards when it comes to drinking before or while driving.
-What a conviction can do is affect your ability to make a living for you and your family, so the goal is to not be convicted of DWI or you could have difficulty finding a job in a field that has anything to do with driving.
-In many cases, any job requires a clean criminal record.
+A conviction can affect your ability to make a living for you and your family, so the goal is to not be convicted of DWI.
+In many cases, any job that requires driving, requires a clean criminal record.

-If you have been charged with DWI while you were driving a tractor trailer or another vehicle requiring you to have a CDL, you need to talk to your attorney as soon as possible to ensure that your rights are preserved and that you receive the best possible defense.
-Depending on the circumstances in your case, it is possible that your case could be dismissed or you could be acquitted, allowing you to move forward with your life.
+If you have been charged with DWI while you were driving a vehicle requiring you to have a CDL, you need to talk to your attorney immediately, to ensure that your rights are preserved and that you receive the best possible defense.
+Depending on the circumstances in your case, it is possible that your case could be dismissed or you could be acquitted, allowing you to move forward with your life, and your career.

 STRATEGIC DWI DEFENSE

 At the Ramsay Law Firm, PLLC, we do not want to see anyone lose their method of making a living.
 In Minnesota, a truck driver with a blood alcohol concentration of .04 can be charged with DWI.
 This is half of the state’s limit of .08.
 This is because the state holds truck drivers to a much higher standard.
 They are driving much larger vehicles, which are more dangerous on the road.
-They have to be more vigilant, ensuring that they do not hit any vehicles on the road because a crash with a large truck has a higher chance of being deadly.
+They have to be more vigilant, ensuring that they do not hit any vehicles on the road.
+A crash with a large truck has a higher chance of being fatality.

-No matter what the reason behind the charge, you can count on dedication to your case to increase the chances that you will be back on the road as soon as possible doing what you love.
-At the Ramsay Law Firm, PLLC, we will work hard to protect your interests so that you do not have to pay the harshest penalties or any of the DWI penalties.
+No matter what the reason behind the charge, you can count on our dedication to your case to increase the chances that you will be back on the road as soon as possible.
+At the Ramsay Law Firm, PLLC, we will work hard to protect you, so that you do not have to pay the harshest penalties or any of the DWI penalties.